 CDBG Economic Development funding is often used as gap financing, allowing it to leverage other sources of funds at the local level.
-CDBG Public Facilities, Planning and Public Facilities for Economic Development have a 50% match requirement.
-The requirement to provide matching funds for Planning awards is waived for projects focusing on broadband internet expansion.
+CDBG Planning, and Public Facilities for Economic Development have a 50% match requirement.
+The requirement to provide matching funds for Planning awards is waived for projects focusing on broadband internet expansion and CDBG Planning awards for this use may be funded up to \$75,000.
+CDBG Public Facilities have a requirement of \$1 in matching funds for every \$2 of CDBG funding awarded.
 This requirement is often satisfied using funds from local government and other state or federal agencies.
+Locally held Economic Development RLF's must participate under CDBG-CLOSE unless they were originally capitalized with payments of loans made from CDBG grant funds awarded prior to January 1, 1992 by the State of Wisconsin and have not received a subsequent award from January 1, 1992 to present from the State of Wisconsin.

 HOME funding may also be used to leverage other funding.
 The 25% match requirement for the HOME programs is met through a combination of private financing, cash contributions, investments from state and local government sources, and donated land, materials, services, and labor.
-The Division of Energy, Housing and Community Resources administers the Housing Cost Reduction Program, which is used to fund affordable housing programs.
+The Division of Housing administers the Housing Cost Reduction Initiative, which is used to fund affordable housing programs.

 The 100% ESG match requirement is met through use of state homeless funds, federal and state programs, local government contributions, cash donations, and donated materials, services, and labor.
-State funds used to end homelessness include the Homeless Prevention Program,

-Transitional Housing Program, State Shelter Subsidy Grants, and Critical Assistance program.
+State funds used to end homelessness include the Homeless Prevention Program, Transitional Housing Program, State Shelter Subsidy Grants, and Critical Assistance program.